 As a lover of seasonal and local food - especially produce - mangoes get a lot of attention in the summer at Andersen casa.
 Mangoes are plentiful in McAllen year 'round, but they're gorgeous in summer.
 I never tire of them, though I do tire of breaking them down.
 Fortunately, my hubby loves them enough to do it for me - especially if he's promised a Boozy Mangonada Paleta for his labor!

-I have been playing with homemade chamoy lately, and looking for ways to use it.
+I have been playing with a homemade chamoy recipe lately, and looking for ways to use it.
 Last week, I published a recipe for chamoy glazed salmon.
 My inspiration for these paletas was the Mexican mangonada.
 Mangonadas always contain some combination of mango, chamoy, and tajín.
 I love the fruity, sweet, tart, salty, spicy combination, and you'll find all of these flavors in my paletas!

 My paleta recipe includes tequila and orange liqueur, a combination you'll find in my mango margarita sorbet.
 In fact, the fruit portion of these ice pops draws from that recipe.
 It's an awesome sorbet, and no water or dairy is added.